r-rocha/jsPsych-in-Qualtrics/mkdocs/rt-task.md

 ### Step 1.
 Create a new Qualtrics project and then a new question

-This tutorial assumes that readers are much more familiar with Qualtrics.
-For Qualtrics tutorial, there are other excellent tutorials available like [this Qualtrics User Guide](https://www.unthsc.edu/center-for-innovative-learning/qualtrics-user-guide/).

-To continue, please create a new Qualtrics project.
+Create a new Qualtrics project.
 Then, create a new question and (1) change its format to **Text/Graphic**.

 ![Add JavaScript to a Qualtrics question](img/hello-world-qualtrics-Step1_add_javascript_to_question.jpg)